 The parents have flown in, my mom, her companions Lacy and Taylor, and Janah’s parents James and Kara.
 If you’ve followed our endless story, you know we gave them our weird life extending proteins and RNA years ago.
-My mom is perpetually forty, as is Lacy, Taylor is eternally thirty, Janah’s parents late forties.
+My mom is perpetually late thirties, as is Lacy, Taylor is eternally thirty, Janah’s parents mid forties.
 Good thing we’re rich, expenses go on just like our lives.

 Mom is a part time computer security consultant, or was, then quantum computing came along and brought quantum encryption.
 It’s better, still not perfect.
 Like Daria says, if it can be encrypted, it can be decrypted.
 She and Susan, my mother who I call Sis, developed a decryption program.
 Plug into an encrypted drive, the encrypted Cloud, encrypted files eventually are readable.
 It takes longer than the old hack days, but your stuff isn’t safe from them. corporations and the government are hard, regular folks still are lax about encryption, it’s an extra step, and people are lazy.